Comprehensive COBRA Insurance Information

 The application for COBRA insurance, also know as the enrollment of election form, should be provided by your employer within 45 days of your last day of work.
 You can not use a generic form found online to elect COBRA medical insurance so you must reach out to your employer or health insurance company for the form.
 If 45 days have passed and you are sure you qualify for COBRA insurance, reach out to the Department of Labor at 866-444-3272.

-What other options do I have if I don't qualify or want state sponsored COBRA insurance?
+How do I know if my state offers state sponsored COBRA insurance?

 Am I eligible for COBRA insurance if my company cancels their health insurance policy?